richli/dame/README.rst

 Dame can:

 * Load a SIR image (using the C SIR library)
+* Display the pretty-printed SIR header
 * Pan around the image by right-click dragging
 * Display information about the currently selected pixel
-* Display the pretty-printed SIR header
 * Popup a magnified view of the selected region
+* Use keyboard shortcuts to move crosshair (hjkl to move one pixel, use shift to move five pixels)

 Installation
 ============